 3. Use a photo scanning app on your phone

 You might have heard about iPhone or Android apps that let you scan old photos using your phone camera.
-Unfortunately, no phone apps we looked at will really give you the same quality, colour balance and finish as a flatbed scanner – they simply can't, due to the nature of phone cameras.
-But they can be helpful in a pinch, and much faster.
+Compared to flatbed scanners, they can be helpful in a pinch – and much faster.

-• Google PhotoScan (available on iOS and Android) The app will ask you to take a picture of each corner of the image (to stop any glare from showing) and will then composite them together into a single image.
-If you have Google Photos installed, it imports scans automatically, where you can then share with friends and family.
+If you're looking for a free mobile scanning app, take a look at Google PhotoScan (available on iOS and Android).
+The app will ask you to take a picture of each corner of the image (to stop any glare from showing) and will then composite them together into a single image.

 When one of our experts tried out Google PhotoScan, we found that with a bit of practice, you could digitise a photo in about 20 seconds.
 Which makes it quite a speedy job if you only have a handful of pictures to digitise.